Minister Licensing Requirements in the State of New Jersey

 By this point you should be fully prepared to officiate.
 Perform the ceremony and have fun!

 Handling the Marriage License

-Once completed, you or the couple return the license to its issuing office (usually by mail).
-In New Jersey the completed marriage license must be returned within 30 days of its issuance.
-The Marriage License is then recorded and forwarded to a state office, that state office records it, and the marriage becomes a legal binding contract.
+Once completed, you or the couple must return the license to its office of issuance (usually by mail).
+In New Jersey, completed marriage licenses must be returned within 30 days of its issuance.
+The license is then recorded by the state and the marriage becomes a legal binding contract.

 About the Marriage License (FOR THE COUPLE)